"Look to the Lord and his strength; seek his face always." - 1 Chronicles 16:11 (NIV)

-Hi, I'm Maggie, and I used to fear love.
-But now I know that when you step out your comfort zone to do the things you fear the most, the things you fear the most will soon become the things you do.
+Now I know that when you step out of your comfort zone to do the things you fear the most, the things you fear the most will soon become the things you do.

 I do love.

-I never thought that I'd be here.
 How did I get myself here?
-The question that kept playing in my mind.
+That was the question that kept playing in my mind.

-The truth is, I knew the answer to that question before I even asked it.
-I wish I could point a finger somewhere other than in the mirror at myself, but I've learned to take full responsibility for the consequences of my actions.
+I wish I could've pointed a finger somewhere other than in the mirror at myself, but I learned to take full responsibility for the consequences of my actions.

-I wanted things in my life to change, so I put myself out there knowing that the next chapter could end badly ... or with an exciting twist.
+I desperately wanted things in my life to change, so I put myself out there knowing that I should wait on God's greenlight.

 There's a reason there are so many scriptures in the Bible that talk about waiting on the Lord.
-We think we know what's best for us, but in all actuality, we don't.
+We think we know what's best for us, but only God does.

-These curveballs may be painful, but the hard things of life are what makes us stronger.
 Every good story has an obstacle.
-And often, the obstacle is the only way to the palace.
+And more often than not, the obstacle is the only way to the palace.

 "Look to the Lord and his strength; seek his face always." - 1 Chronicles 16:11